 It’s hard to imagine that, only a decade ago, digital marketing was still in its infancy.
 Social media was new.
-Mobile was hardly a thing.
-Landing pages?
+Mobile was hardly a thing. post-click landing pages?
 Conversion rate optimization?
 They’re still toddlers in comparison.

 In an industry that feels like it should be measured in dog years, it’s rare marketers look back at how far they’ve come so quickly: How’d we get from bombarding internet users with irrelevant, ugly, flashy ads like this one…